 Long name Short name Definition

+Algeria ALGERIA

+Angola ANGOLA

+Benin BENIN

+Botswana BOTSWANA Data for Botswana are available from 1981.
+Prior to that, they are included in Other Africa.

+Cameroon CAMEROON

+Congo CONGO

 Democratic Republic of the Congo CONGOREP

 Côte d'Ivoire COTEIVOIRE

 Egypt EGYPT Data for Egypt are reported on a fiscal year basis.
 By convention, data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y.

 Equatorial Guinea EQGUINEA

 Eritrea ERITREA Data for Eritrea are available from 1992.
 Prior to that, they are included in Ethiopia.

 Ethiopia ETHIOPIA Ethiopia includes Eritrea prior to 1992.

 Gabon GABON

 Ghana GHANA

 Kenya KENYA Electricity data are reported on a fiscal year basis.
 By convention, data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y.

 Libya LIBYA

 Mauritius MAURITIUS

 Morocco MOROCCO

 Mozambique MOZAMBIQUE

 Namibia NAMIBIA Data for Namibia are available starting in 1991.
 Prior to that, data are included in Other Africa.

-Niger NIGER Prior to 2000, data for Niger are presented in Other Africa.
+Niger NIGER

 Nigeria NIGERIA

 Senegal SENEGAL

 South Africa SOUTHAFRIC

 South Sudan SSUDAN Data for South Sudan are available from 2012.
 Prior to 2012, they are included in Sudan.

-Sudan SUDAN South Sudan became an independent country on 9 July 2011.
-From 2012, data for South Sudan are reported separately.

-United Republic of Tanzania TANZANIA Oil data are reported on a fiscal year basis, beginning on the 1 July Y and ending on the 30 June Y+1.